Estate administration is the process of dealing with a person’s legal and tax affairs after they’ve died.

 This means dealing with all their assets (such as property, shares and personal possessions), paying debts and paying any Inheritance Tax and Income Tax.
 Whatever's left is transferred to beneficiaries.
 Estate administration can be extremely complex and is required after every death, whether or not there is a Will.

 12 months on average from case opening to the final payment to beneficiaries, though every estate is different and less complex estates are typically finalised sooner.

 Payment of inheritance

-We make interim distributions as soon as possible, typically starting eight weeks into the estate administration process.
+We make interim distributions as soon as possible, typically starting around 12 weeks into the estate administration process.